Book a luxury suite for the next Carolina Panthers game

 Teetering back and forth between mediocrity and dominance, the 2-14 record in 2010 was enough for executives in Carolina to turn the team over to a new coach and quarterback.
 Former player turned coach Ron Rivera was brought on to lead the team.
 He took on a team that had the first overall pick in that year’s draft and used it to select Auburn quarterback Cam Newton.
 This pivotal move would determine a great deal of the team’s future.

 Building around Newton, the Panthers would improve their record in each of the next three seasons and would reach the Super Bowl in his fifth.
-The 2015 Panthers season was the team jump out to a 14-0 start before entering the playoffs with a final regular season record of 15-1.
+The 2015 Panthers season saw the team jump out to a 14-0 start before entering the playoffs with a final regular season record of 15-1.
 Beating Seattle in the Divisional playoffs 31-24 and crushing the Arizona Cardinals 49-15 punched Carolina’s ticket for Super Bowl 50 against Peyton Manning and the Denver Broncos.
 A hard-fought defensive struggle saw Denver come out on top 24-10.

 Defensively, Carolina has gone through a major transition, losing Charles Johnson, Star Lotulelei, and Kurt Coleman.
 However, there is still a ton of talent on the roster.
 From Kawann Short, and Julius Peppers up front to linebackers Thomas Davis and Pro Bowler Luke Kuechly, moving the ball on the ground will be no easy task.
 Adding the recently signed Dontari Poe to the defensive line makes them even stronger.
 James Bradberry, Mike Adams, and Captain Munnerlyn policing the backfield will have teams reluctant to toss it up to their receivers.
+Add to that equation Eric Reid, a former Pro Bowler, who has come over from San Francisco.

 While this team may not have been around for very long, they have still compiled a list of great players that have come out of the tunnel on Sundays to represent them.
 Among the best to ever compete for the Carolina Panthers are Steve Smith, Luke Kuechly, Cam Newton, Thomas Davis, Greg Olsen, Julius Peppers, and DeAngelo Williams.
 Additional information about the Carolina Panthers franchise can be found by clicking here.